wQuole/spacemaker-docker-kubernetes-course/assignment/README.md

 3. Add a Service `kind: Service`

-4. Add an Ingress `kind: Ingress`

-5. Deploy the service to Kubernetes `kubectl apply -f manifest.yml`
+4. Deploy the service to Kubernetes `kubectl apply -f manifest.yml`

 You should now be able to see your solution on http://abakus.spacemaker.ai You can look at it alone on http://abakus.spacmaker.ai/#/<your-path>